 Store all medicines out of reach and out of sight of young children.
 Keep them in a cool, dry place so they don’t lose effectiveness.
 Don’t store them in bathrooms, which can get hot and humid.

 Most healthy adults who use pain relievers once in a while don’t have side effects.
 However, talk with your doctor if you take OTC pain relievers often.
 Taking them frequently can cause harmful side effects.

 Sometimes, acetaminophen can lead to liver damage.
 You’re more prone to this if you take it too much or while drinking alcohol.
 Adults shouldn’t take more than 3,000 mg (3 grams) of acetaminophen per day.
 That equals 6 extra-strength 500 mg tablets.

 - Have severe kidney or liver disease

-- Have 3 or more drinks that contain alcohol every day
+- Have 3 or more alcoholic drinks per day

 - Are already taking another product containing acetaminophen

 According to the U.S. Food & Drug Administration, NSAIDs shouldn’t be taken for more than 10 days without seeing your doctor.
 Serious side effects can develop quickly, including: